Galfurian/gpcpp/README.md

-# GnuplotCpp
+# GPCpp

-GnuplotCpp is a C++ interface to the powerful plotting utility **Gnuplot**.
+GPCpp is a C++ interface to the powerful plotting utility **Gnuplot**.
 It allows seamless interaction with Gnuplot for generating and customizing a variety of plots, including line plots, scatter plots, 3D surface plots, error bars, logarithmic scaling, and more.

 ## Features